 Within minutes we stumbled upon the Villa Capo di Bove, a vast 2nd century property once belonging to Herodes Atticus famed for the mosaics of its thermal baths.
 Today, it’s more akin to an archaeological garden, sheltered by leafy trees and guided pathways.
 The villa has a curious history, being purchased by a cardinal in the 14th century, before becoming a hospital in the 17th century and a monastery in the 19th.

 Today, the museum is free to visit, and worth it for the bath’s mosaics, but the collection of vintage photographs of the Appian Way are also interesting for anyone curious about the history of this legendary road.

 But wandering away from the villa and the catacombs, the Appian way opens out into a peaceful road where there is no sign of other tourists.
 I slipped off my sandals and walked barefoot along the smoothened road, whose stones were still warm from the hot sun.
 The sound of birds and wind in the cyprus trees turned it into a place of tranquility.

 It was hard to believe that parts of the Appian Way were once lined with over 6000 crucified slaves in 73 BC, during the revolt of lead by the infamous Spartacus.
 However, much of Rome is like that – peaceful and tranquil today, even if it had a bloody history.
+In the hidden gems of the city this is true, but also in the main tourist sites.
 Where the stones of the Colosseum are silent under the hordes of tourists, once saw blood being spilled, to the steps of the Roman Forum, where Caesar was stabbed.

-Whether it’s in the centre or away out on the Appian Way, each stone has its story to tell on the roads that all lead to Rome.
+Whether it’s in the center or away out on the Appian Way, each stone has its story to tell on the roads that all lead to Rome.